 Activities include trekking, camping, game drives, camel riding, boat rides, bird watching, visiting the Awash hot springs, and visiting the local Kereyu villages.
 Sister lodge, Doho Lodge, is near the hot springs across the national park.

-To request availability / quotation, add Awash Falls Lodge, Awash National Park, to your shortlist.
+To request availability / quotation, add Awash Falls Lodge, Awash National Park, to your list.